kapil-git-tech/Sentiment_Analysis/README.md

 # This repository has a couple of use cases on SENTIMENT ANALYSIS:

 ### 1. Sentiment Analysis for "AAPL" using twitter data - VADER Sentiment Analysis on Yearly data (2018)
-### 2. Sentiment Analysis on Apple phone reviews on Amazon using BERT
+### 2a.
+Sentiment Analysis on Apple phone reviews on Amazon using BERT
+### 2b.
+Comparison of results between BERT & VADER

 The 1st notebook examines the relationship between twitter sentiment and stock price.